East Timor and Indonesia Action Network: Indonesian invasion and occupation

 Nine days after the 1975 declaration of independence, East Timor was invaded and occupied by Indonesian forces and incorporated into Indonesia.
 The subsequent occupation (1974–1999) saw an estimated 102,800 conflict-related deaths (approximately 18,600 killings and 84,200 'excess' deaths from hunger and illness).

 On 30 August 1999, in a UN-sponsored referendum, East Timor voted, by an overwhelming majority, for independence from Indonesia.
 Again, immediately following a vote for independence, violence was used to quash the democratic process of independence.
 Militias organised and supported by the Indonesian military commenced a scorched-earth campaign, killing approximately 1,400 Timorese and displacing 300,000 people to West Timor, and destroying the country's infrastructure.
 The International Force for East Timor (INTERFET) was deployed to the country and brought the violence to an end.
 The United Nations took over administration for a transition period, establishing the Truth and Reconciliation Commission to investigate events of the occupation period.
 East Timor was internationally recognised as an independent state in 2002.

 Whereas Indonesia invaded East Timor by force, another form of occupation was bequeathed to Indonesia by the borders established by occupying imperial forces when they left Papua New Guinea.
-It remains split into the western provinces, Papua and West Papua, occupied by Indonesia and recognized by the world community as part of Indonesia, and Papua New Guinea 'proper'.
+It remains split into the western provinces, Papua and West Papua (now with additions with Southwest, South, Central and Highland Papua since 2022) occupied by Indonesia and recognized by the world community as part of Indonesia, and Papua New Guinea 'proper'.
 Timor thus has resistance to Indonesian occupation in common with New Guinea.

-Dili Massacre
+Dili massacre

 A crowd of several thousand on its way from a memorial service to a nearby graveyard was attacked by 200 soldiers, killing over 250 funeral goers, in what was later called the Dili Massacre, or Santa Cruz massacre, on 12 November 1991.
 Although it was only one of many incidents of violence committed by the Indonesian military, and one of four mass killings - the other three being at Quelicai, Lacluta, and Kraras - its scale, timing, and press coverage made it a rallying cry for the independence movement and created supporters abroad.
 It politicized many, and galvanized pro-independence East Timorese.
 A burgeoning East Timor solidarity movement grew in Portugal, Australia, and the United States.
 US ties with Indonesia were cut in 1991 and further in 1999, and not restored until 2005.